MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/hyper-v/Get-VMHostPartitionableGpu.md

 Get-VMHostPartitionableGpu
 ```

-Gets the details of the local partitionable graphic processing unit on the host
+This example gets the details of the local partitionable graphic processing unit on the host.

 ### Example 2
 ```powershell
 Get-VMHostPartitionableGpu -ComputerName "SampleHost"
 ```

-Displays a partitionable GPU by using the host name.
+This example gets a partitionable GPU by using the host name.
 This command will display all the GPU devices available for partitioning in the host.

 ### Example 3
 ```powershell